naberin/naberin/README.md

 - 🤖 I'm loving full-stack web development
 - 👯 I’m looking to collaborate!
 Watch out for PRs
 - 💡 I'm seeking to learn more about good software design
+- 🤖 I'm an SME for Oracle APEX, Oracle's Low-Code PaaS solution
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/norman-aberin/)
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/norman-aberin/)

 <br>
 <p align="center">